The master's degree program in Nursing at Colorado Christian University is accredited by the Commission on Collegiate Nursing Education.

 - Certificates: Healthcare Administration Certificate

-Master of Science in Nursing specialty emphasis tracks
+Master of Science in Nursing Specialty Tracks

-To help address the growing demand for expert nurses with a master’s degree, CCU’s online master's degree in nursing offers nursing students two opportunities for specialization.
+To help address the growing demand for expert nurses with a master's degree, CCU's online master's degree in nursing offers nursing students two tracks for specialization.
 Both emphasize the core foundations of advanced nursing practice and Christian principles.

-The Clinical Care Management in Adult and Geriatrics specialty emphasis prepares nurses to work in diverse settings as a clinician, consultant, and coordinator of health care for adult and geriatric populations, emphasizing clinical prevention and improved health outcomes for patients with acute and chronic diseases.
+Clinical Care Management in Adult and Geriatrics — This track prepares nurses to work in diverse settings as a clinician, consultant, and coordinator of health care for adult and geriatric populations, emphasizing clinical prevention and improved health outcomes for patients with acute and chronic diseases.
 The program emphasizes the core foundations of the Clinical Nurse Specialist (CNS) in Adult and Geriatrics, which is an advanced practice nurse (APRN) specialty role.
 Students build expertise in CNS competencies, regulatory requirements, and Christian principles as a moral leader and change agent for various adult populations.
 Clinical practicum experiences are distributed over five courses for a total of 500 clinical hours.

 Benefits of the MSN Nursing program at CCU